Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Evaluation

 \subsubsection{Metrics}

 We employed different metrics to evaluate the impact of the accountability system in the chosen scenarios.
-First, through the topics' publication rate and the number of messages stored per topic in each Rosbag file, we analyzed the average rate of lost messages based on the employed blockchain storage approach.
+First, using the topics' publication rate and the number of messages stored per topic in each Rosbag file, we analyzed the average rate of lost messages based on the blockchain storage approach.

 Next, regarding system performance, we studied variables such as CPU, memory and disk usage.
 Specifically, we examined the following variables: system load 1-, 5- and 15-minute average, CPU usage (\%), memory usage (GB), sent network traffic (MB/s) and disk writing rate (MB/s).
-These variables are highly significant for system-overhead analysis given that elevated load conditions can potentially influence the robot's behavior and event-recording capabilities.
-In particular, we have obtained a full report about system load, CPU, RAM, network traffic and disk write operations updated every second, facilitating the tracking of overall system activity and an easy comparison with preceding values.
-To describe the overall distribution and characteristics of these results, we calculated their average as statistical measure.
-This information is included in Section \ref{sec:experimental_results}.
+These variables are highly significant for system-overhead analysis given that elevated load conditions can potentially influence a robot's behavior and event-recording capabilities.
+In particular, we obtained a full report on system load, CPU, RAM, network traffic, and disk write operations updated every second, facilitating the tracking of overall system activity and an easy comparison with preceding values.
+To describe the overall distribution and characteristics of these results, we calculated their average as a statistical measure.
+This information is presented in Section \ref{sec:experimental_results}.

-\subsection{Explainability evaluation}
+\subsection{Explainability Evaluation}

 Despite the remarkable performance of LLMs in various language tasks, evaluating these models presents challenges, particularly in ensuring factual consistency.
 The extensive capabilities of LLMs and the limitations of current benchmarks in capturing human preferences have led to emerging trends in LLM evaluations, such as the use of strong LLMs as judges \cite{zheng2023judging}.